Francisco Gil Díaz: Early life

 Gil Díaz is the son of Francisco Gil Arias, a fisherman, and Ana María Díaz Perches.

 He is married to Margarita White and has four children: two males and two females.

 Education

 He received a bachelor's degree in economics from the Autonomous Technology Institute of Mexico (ITAM) and a Ph.D. in economics from the University of Chicago, in the United States.
-He sits on the board of the Ibero-American University and the Anderson School of Management at UCLA.

 Career

 In the public sector Gil Díaz has served as Undersecretary of Finance (1988–1994) and Vice-Governor of the Mexican central bank (1994–1997).
-In the private sector he worked as CEO of Avantel, a Mexican telephone and internet service provider (1997 - November 2000).
+In the private sector, he worked as CEO of Avantel, a Mexican telephone and internet service provider (1997 - November 2000).

-Gil Díaz joined the Institutional Revolutionary Party (PRI) in 1979 and taught economics at the Instituto Tecnológico Autónomo de México, where he is also an emeritus professor and where he also received an honorary degree in May 2009.
+In 1979, Gil Díaz joined the Institutional Revolutionary Party (PRI) and began teaching economics at the Instituto Tecnológico Autónomo de México, where he later received the distinction of Professor Emeritus in 1999.
+He also received further recognition and even an honorary degree in 2001 and 2009.